International Relations Team privacy notice

 For all inbound mobility programmes we collect D.O.B; gender; home university, name; nationality; programme and level of study.
 For inbound summer school we also collect passport details

-For all outbound mobility programmes we collect, contact details; contact phone number; D.O.B; gender; name; nationality; student email address; student ID number; programme and year of study; start and end date for mobility and widening access purposes.
-For Study Abroad we also collect health and disability data.
-For mobility programmes where LJMU book flights (e.g. outbound Summer Schools) we also collect passport expiry date; passport numbers and dietary requirements.
+For all outbound mobility programmes we collect, contact details; contact phone number; D.O.B; name; student email address; programme and year of study and vaccination status.
+For Study Abroad we also collect gender; health and disability data and nationality.
+For mobility programmes where LJMU book flights (e.g. outbound Summer Schools) we also collect passport numbers and dietary requirements.

 Why are we collecting your data and what is the legal basis for this?